 Frequently Asked Questions

 [!faq]- Is it ever okay to use “Quero”?
-Yes, it’s not totally out of order!
-Quero (I want) works fine with close friends, family, or in casual situations.
-If you are at dinner with your best friend, saying “Quero mais vinho” (I want more wine) is totally normal.
-With a waiter or a stranger, sticking to Queria is just the more polite choice to build a bridge through language.
+Yes.
+It’s the same as in English.
+If you are at dinner with your friends, saying “Quero mais vinho” (I want more wine) is totally normal.
+With a waiter or a stranger, sticking to Queria (“I’d like”) is the more polite choice.

 [!faq]- Do I use “Podia” for permission too?
 Yes.
 Podia works for both ability (“Could you help me?”) and permission (“Could I come in?”).
 For permission, though, you also frequently hear the Present tense used politely: “Posso entrar?”
 (May I come in?).
 Both work, but Podia remains a great “softener.”